 adapted the original William Turnbull Plan 447-1 shown above (photograph by Morley Baer, courtesy Morley Baer Photography Trust, all rights reserved).
 It certainly helps to have an architect in the kitchen!
 Nick developed a simple set of gingerbread templates you can cut out to make your own Sea Ranch Cottage — as

 I hope you’ll build your own version of the Gingerbread Sea Ranch Cottage — send me photographs and I’ll show them in a future post…or build the cottage itself and make the gingerbread house in your new kitchen!
-For more inspiration see all of our Exclusive Plans.
+For more inspiration see all of our Signature Plans.

 Happy Holidays from our houses to yours.